 I recommend that you store your homemade granola is a sealed glass jar at room temperature.

-I’d say about a month.
+It should last for about a month.
 Although ours never lasts that long as we eat it quickly even when I make a big batch, if your granola is perfectly baked into crunchy and dry clusters then it can be safely stored for up to 4 weeks.